kty0/alfa-romeo-landing-page/README.md

-# Hipto Technical Test
+# Alfa Romeo landing page

 ## Description

-This project is a technical test for an intern Front End Developer position at Hipto.
-The task is to create a dynamic landing page with a form and send the collected data via an API.
+This project consists of developing a dynamic landing page with a form to collect and submit user data through an API.

 ## Technologies Used